 The turquoise pools of Semuc Champey are something out of a dream, and they truly are as beautiful as they look on Instagram.

 Spend the day swimming, splashing and taking photos.
-Oh, and don’t forget to go up to the mirador for the most beautiful view.
+Oh, and don’t forget to hike up to El Mirador for the most beautiful view.
 We have a complete guide to visiting Semuc Champey, which will help you plan your trip and know exactly what to expect.

 Important Note: The thing that you have to understand before putting Semuc Champey on your itinerary is that it is not easy to get to.
 The long (and bumpy!) bus rides, however, mean that there are fewer crowds than you might expect in a place this breathtaking.